 - Research Advisors receive a $10,000 annual stipend and an annual travel budget of $2,000

 - PhD. received within 5 years of the application deadline

 From the ORISE Podcast: Roundtable discussion of the ORISE Intelligence Community Postdoctoral Research Fellowship

 The Intelligence Community Postdoctoral Research Fellowship Program was established in 2000 to support unclassified basic research in areas of interest to the intelligence community.
 Funded primarily by the Office of the Director of National Intelligence, the program annually supports several Postdoctoral Fellows from U.S. accredited colleges, universities, and U.S. Government laboratories across the country.
 In this episode of the ORISE Featurecast, host Michael Holtz sits down virtually with Helena Liuag, IC postdoc program manager; Nebila Lichiheb and Yun Tao, two postdocs participating in the program; and Kevin Lafferty, research advisor.
 The conversation covers everything from how the program works, to the types of research opportunities available, to the day in the life of a postdoc working from home during a pandemic.
 Postdoctoral students interested in applying should visit https://orise.orau.gov/icpostdoc/.
-Deadline to apply is February 26, 2021.
 Listen to Episode 53 or read the podcast transcript.